MLH-Fellowship/pod-3.1.0-Sketch2Code/README.md

 ## Sketch 2 Code✏️
 Rigt now we have two type of Sketch 2 Code conversion:

-### 1. Single Elelemnt Detecion
+### 1. Single Element Detecion

-- In this we have concentrated on single UIElelement detection.
+- In this we have concentrated on single UIElement detection.
 There are times when developers need code of a specific type of UIElement.
 - So in such cases users can go on with using the Single Element Detection.

 #### Rules